-Note: Used on its own, this method may not work, especially if you are dealing with a serious blockage that contains a lot of matted hair and has built up over time.
+Note: Used on its own, this method may not work, especially if you are dealing with a serious blockage has built up over time and contains a lot of matted hair.
 However, it may partially clear the blockage, or work fully when used in conjunction with another method listed below.

 2. Try Using a Plunger

 If the clog is deep and made of hair, for instance, you might struggle to get enough suction for plunging to be effective.

 - Try adding petroleum jelly to the edge of the suction pad to get a better seal.

-Note: Plunging is another method that usually has a low success rate when it comes to showers, in my experience, but it is always worth a try, as the time and costs involved are minimal.
+Note: Plunging often has a low success rate when it comes to showers, in my experience.
+However, it is always worth a try, as the time and costs involved are minimal.

 3. Baking Soda and Vinegar (the Natural Alternative to Chemicals)